PLANNING YOUR TRIP

 ➜ What's so good about Colorado?

 Winter in Colorado is super great for the snowboarding and skiing, building an igloo, or going dog-sledding.
 But it is more than that, we have stunning mountain vistas, cozy pubs with the best beers in America (hint, it’s not all Bud), and toasty hot springs galore.
 Loads of our national parks stay open for winter camping (the bears will be hibernating in Winter, you‘ll be alright).

 Summer in Colorado is a party in the USA, as Miley says!
 We've got canyon river rafting, dude ranch horseback riding, kayaking, and all kinds of watersports, zip-lining, camping, ATV tours, hiking trails, fishing...
 Suns out, guns out, you get the idea!

 ➜Can I take the Camper Van out side of Colorado?

 Of Course you can - if you promise to bring it back to Colorado.
 We do not allow our customers to take it outside of the United States to Mexico or Canada.

 ➜ How should we plan our trip?

 Colorado trip planning, like planning for any trip, can be tough.
 But don’t worry, we make it easy!
 You will want to firstly decide whether you want to visit in the wintertime or summertime.

 Some campsites or parks may be closed, so in winter it is best to plan ahead and check what is open.
-The ski-fields are the best place to spend wintertime soaking in a hot tub and shredding the slopes.
+The ski-slopes are the best place to spend wintertime soaking in a hot tub and shredding the slopes.

 Aspen is just a 3.5 hour drive from Denver.